Returning to HIIT Postpartum

 Pelvic floor dysfunction is a potential indicator that your body requires more healing and activity modifications before performing high intensity activity.
 We want to avoid injury or worsening symptoms for our pelvic floor muscles.

-If you have any of these pelvic floor symptoms beyond the first 6-8 weeks postpartum, get checked out by a pelvic health professional.
+If you experience any of these symptoms after the first 6-8 weeks postpartum, consult a pelvic health professional.

 • Painful sex